 One common thread among the leaders at this meeting was a passionate vision that this type of grantmaking isn’t solely about more effective grantmaking, although often an important byproduct, but rather demonstrates a paradigm shift in how we work with our grantees as agents of change in their communities rather than simply as beneficiaries of aid.
 It goes beyond grantmaking into the importance of advancing public and democratic participation in decision making.
 In essence, the process itself is part of the impact!

 What types of participatory practices are out there?
 What others would we like to see?

-Every aspect of the grantmaking process can be adapted to invite community participation, all the way up to allowing grantees final decision making authority over funding.
-There is a spectrum in terms of level of participation communities can have in the grantmaking process and a diversity of approaches, however all practitioners present valued the knowledge and expertise of the communities they work with in their funding process.
+Every aspect of the grantmaking process can be adapted to invite community participation, all the way up to allowing grantees final decision-making authority over funding.
+There is a spectrum in terms of the level of participation communities can have in the grantmaking process and a diversity of approaches, however, all practitioners present valued the knowledge and expertise of the communities they work within their funding process.